japaric/steed/README.md

 ```

 ```
-# Make sure to always pass `--target`, even if you are compiling for the HOST
-# (you could use `cross build` here if you are not building an executable)
 # NOTE `steed` uses its own set of targets; these have `steed` instead of `gnu`
 # in their triples
 $ cross run --target x86_64-unknown-linux-steed